 Elite Criminal Defense Lawyers Live for Trials

 The jury trial is what criminal defense lawyers live for in their practice.
-The vast majority of cases do not go to trial; however, a true criminal defense lawyer lives for the showdown with the prosecution wherein he or she can defend a client from overzealous, ruthless governmental prosecutors and police officers.
-Such lawyers are not afraid to go to trial and recommend that option to clients when it is appropriate.
-Some lawyers are simply scared to defend a client in a jury trial and will manipulate an innocent client into pleading guilty.
+The vast majority of cases do not go to trial; however, a “true” criminal defense lawyer lives for the showdown with the prosecution so that they can defend a client from overzealous, ruthless governmental prosecutors and police officers.
+Such lawyers are not afraid to go to trial and recommend that option to clients appropriately.
+Some lawyers are scared to defend a client in a jury trial and manipulate an innocent client into pleading guilty.
 When a known criminal defense trial lawyer sets a case for trial, prosecutors and judges know they mean business.
 When a trial lawyer is a known, credible threat, prosecutors and judges tend to make offers to resolve their cases in ways that other attorneys would never be able to achieve.

 Great Criminal Defense Lawyer Achieve Great Resolutions

-A conservative approach in a criminal case will almost always mean pleading guilty and accepting whatever sentence is given by the court.
+A conservative approach in a criminal case will almost always mean pleading guilty and accepting whatever sentence the court gives.
 A thoughtful, aggressive, and passionate approach to plea negotiations often results in favorable plea bargains and sentences that are lenient or less severe.
 The defense attorney must be powerfully persuasive when advising the prosecution that its case is weak and that a compromise on punishment or the charges is in the interests of justice.
 Sometimes an argument for mitigation can be made compellingly, just based on the unique characteristics of the defendant or the particular circumstances of their situation.

-When the government has targeted you, you need an experienced, effective criminal defense lawyer to protect you.
+You need an experienced, effective criminal defense lawyer to protect you when the government has targeted you.
 There are many criminal defense lawyers in Oakland County, Wayne County, Macomb County, Livingston County, and Washtenaw County; however, there are very few criminal defense law firms that were designed, built, organized, and operate for the sole purpose of defending those charged or accused of committing criminal offenses.
 Many law firms have combinations of criminal defense lawyers and civil attorneys, and they are designed for the sole purpose of maximizing their income.
-General practice law firms are less concerned with taking care of their criminal defense clients.
+General practice law firms are less concerned about their criminal defense clients.
 The defense lawyers with LEWIS & DICKSTEIN, P.L.L.C., for example, focus exclusively on criminal defense.
 LEWIS & DICKSTEIN, P.L.L.C. is a quintessential criminal defense law firm.

 - If you are looking to secure a plea bargain, your lawyer may work with you and the prosecutor to negotiate a “deal.”
 These deals, also known as “plea bargains,” can often reduce your potential sentence or eliminate some or all of the charges brought against you.
-However, prosecutors are often unwilling to negotiate with defendants that represent themselves or defendants who are represented by criminal lawyers who are inexperienced or unsuccessful trial attorneys.
+However, prosecutors are often unwilling to negotiate with defendants representing themselves or defendants represented by criminal lawyers who are inexperienced or unsuccessful trial attorneys.